Ask for a default judgment

 Your tenant can file an Answer any time before you ask for a default.
 This means the longer you wait to ask for a default, the more time they have to file an Answer.
 Once there's a default, your tenant can not file an Answer to fight the eviction.

-Use a different judgment form to ask the judge to order your tenant to move out
+Use a different process if you first want to ask the judge to order your tenant to move out

-If you also want the judge to order your tenant to move out, you file a different judgment, called a default judgment for possession.
-Usually, the judgment for possession is done first and on separate forms, because the clerk can process these forms can be processed more quickly.
+If you want the judge to order your tenant to move out right away, you can file a default judgment for possession only.
+Often, the judgment for possession only is done first because the clerk can process these forms more quickly.
 Then you can start the process of getting the sheriff to move your tenants out if they don't move voluntarily.